Q: I’ve been told that it’s important to have “major” cards to achieve a good credit score. The question is, what’s considered a major credit card?

 A: Great question.
 When it comes to your creditworthiness, not all of your cards will be considered equal.
 There are two types by definition:

-- Major Credit Cards: In the United States, this consists of cards which operate over the payment networks Visa, MasterCard, American Express, and Discover (in foreign countries, the last two might not always be counted since they may not be accepted in a particular country).
+- Major Credit Cards: In the United States, this consists of cards which operate over the payment networks Visa, MasterCard, American Express, and Discover.
+However, having a debit card that is run on one of these networks does not count, unfortunately.
+At least not in terms of building credit.

 - Store Credit Card: A card which is branded through a department store, gas station, or other retailer.
 These can only be used at the affiliated store because they do not operate over a major payment network.
 Beyond their limited utility, store credit cards typically charge much higher interest rates (usually north of 25%).